harveyjoyce/tableau-write-back-local-extension/README.md

-# Tableau Snowflake Editor — Complete Beginner Guide
+# Tableau Snowflake Write-Back Editor — Complete Guide

 Edit, insert, and delete Snowflake rows directly inside a Tableau dashboard — no SQL client needed.

 ---

-## What You Are Building
+## What You Are Building 🏗️

 ```
 ┌─────────────────────────────────────┐